-All students are required to take ORI 105 unless they are transient students or only pursuing short-term certificates.
+All students are required to take ORI 105 unless they are transient students, dual enrollment students, students in a technical program that requires WKO 110, or only pursuing short-term certificates.
 Any other exceptions must be approved by the Dean of Instruction.
-The course is designed to introduce students to the college experience by providing students with the tools needed or academic and personal success.
+The course is designed to introduce students to the college experience by providing students with the tools needed for academic and personal success.